-- Business cards are given without formal ritual - Have one side of your business card translated into French or Arabic - Who you know is more important than what you know, so it is important to network and cultivate a number of contacts who may then assist you in working your way through the bureaucracy - It is best to avoid scheduling meetings during Ramadan since Muslims cannot eat or drink during the day - In general Moroccans have an open-door policy, even during meetings.
+- Business cards are given without formal ritual. - → Have one side of your business card translated into French or Arabic. - Who you know is more important than what you know, so it is important to network and cultivate a number of contacts who may then assist you in working your way through the bureaucracy. - It is best to avoid scheduling meetings during Ramadan since Muslims cannot eat or drink during the day. - → In general Moroccans have an open-door policy, even during meetings.
 There could be frequent interruptions.
 Others may even wander into the room and start a different discussion.
 You may join in, but don't try to bring the topic back to the original discussion until the new person entering has left. - Companies are hierarchical.
-The highest-ranking person makes decisions, but only after obtaining a group consensus - Expect a fair amount of haggling.
-Moroccans seldom see an offer as final - Decisions are made slowly.
-Do not try to rush the process, as it would be interpreted as an insult. - Never try to schedule meetings on Friday between 11:15 a.m. and 3 p.m. since most companies close for prayers - Men should wear dark coloured conservative business suits to the initial meeting.
-It's considered polite to stay humble when you are given a compliment
+The highest-ranking person makes decisions, but only after obtaining a group consensus. - Expect a fair amount of haggling.
+Moroccans seldom see an offer as final. - Decisions are made slowly.
+Do not try to rush the process, as it would be interpreted as an insult. - Never try to schedule meetings on Friday between 11:15 a.m. and 3 p.m. since most companies close for prayers. - Men should wear dark coloured conservative business suits to the initial meeting.
+It's considered polite to stay humble when you are given a compliment.

-These do's and don'ts assist you in making a good first impression when meeting business partners.
-However for a successful business outcome, a tailored cross-cultural approach is key.
-We gladly provide you with more country and industry specific advice and workshops.
+These do's and don'ts help to make a first good impression when meeting business partners.
+However, for a successful business outcome, a tailored cross-cultural approach is key.
+We gladly provide you with more country and industry specific cultural advice.
+Contact us at info@culture-inc.com.